Contact’s ARFID podcast episode tells one mum’s powerful story

 In the episode, Michelle shares her family’s journey as her autistic son developed increasingly restrictive eating from early childhood.
 What began as sensory sensitivities progressed to a severely limited diet, bringing years of anxiety and battles to get medical support.

-Michelle speaks candidly about the emotional toll on the whole family, the frustration of having concerns dismissed as ‘fussy eating’, and the daily challenges ARFID brings – from school and social events to holidays and hospital visits.
+Michelle speaks candidly about the emotional toll on the whole family, the frustration of having concerns dismissed as ‘fussy eating’, and the daily challenges ARFID brings.

 But the conversation is also one of hope.
 Michelle explains how removing pressure around food, focusing on happiness, and accessing appropriate medical support has helped transform her son’s health and wellbeing.